vishhvaan/website/content/authors/vishhvaan/_index.md

 - Researchers
 ---

+I build tools and improve technology so that doctors can treat patients more effectively and efficiently.
+Check out my [projects](/#projects) for more details.

-I am a biomedical engineer who went to medical school.
-My alma maters are the University of Michigan at Ann Arbor and Cleveland Clinic Lerner College of Medicine at Case Western Reserve University respectively.
+I went to the University of Michigan at Ann Arbor to get my masters and bachelors in biomedical engineering.
+Then headed to the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University to get my Medical Degree.

-My broad goals are to engineer solutions to medical problems.
-I have taken on hardware and software projects before.
-In the future, I aim to focus on software projects.
+In my spare time, I build mechanical keyboards, maintain a music blog, read, and work on my home lab.